Combined driving: FEI classification system

 FEI World Cup Driving, is a series of competitions for four-in-hand horse teams.
 Introduced in 2001, it provides an exciting style of competition which takes place in an indoor arena.
 The course combines marathon and cone driving obstacles.
 Five or six drivers, each with a team of four horses take turns to drive the course against the clock.
 World Cup Driving events are classified as CAI-W and take place throughout the winter months (Nov to April).

 Competitions for drivers with disabilities are classified as CPEAI (Paralympic Equestrian) and the championships (CH-M-PE-A) are held in every odd-numbered year.

 At the National level (CAN) the sport is governed by each country's National Federation, sometimes through a governing body, which will have rules based on the FEI Rulebook, but maybe with some variations.
 Most countries hold their own National Championships.

 Most people will start driving by joining a local organisation or club, who organise training sessions and one- or two-day competitions.
 Keen drivers can qualify to take part in national events from which they may put themselves forward to be selected to represent their country at international competitions or World Championships.
-Because a driver always needs a groom (backstepper or navigator), it's possible to take part as such and to enjoy the competition as much as the driver (and horse).
+Because a driver always needs a groom (backstepper or navigator), it's possible to take part as such and to enjoy the competition as much as the driver.